Communities in SOAR

 This collection contains a variety of rare books that contain fore-edge paintings on the pages.
 The books range in date from the seventeenth century to the early twentieth century.
 The majority of these books were published during the nineteenth century.

 A small collection of "The Liberator" Magazine from the 1920s.

 Concerns the mission, purpose and governance of the Council.

 Records created by the Administrators Council concerning the schedule of meeting activities and a summary of what transpired during the meeting.

-Oral histories conducted by staff of the Kennesaw State University Archives in order to further its mission to contribute to scholarship and to develop collections.
+Oral histories conducted by staff of the Kennesaw State University Archives to document the history of underrepresented communities in north and northwest Georgia.

 This sub-community contains records created by and related to the Kennesaw State University Department of Athletics.

 This collection contains media guides created by the Kennesaw's department of Athletics.

 The official podcast of Kennesaw State Athletics.

 This sub-community contains various digitized and born-digital materials documenting the history of Kennesaw State University.